Text by David gé Bartoli, Sophie Gosselin, Marin Schaffner and Stefan Kristensen

 2.1 Re-inhabiting water cycles

-The first seems to be the recognition of the importance of these cycles within our institutions, since they are the ones that sustain all the dynamics of life, and are being modified by ecological upheaval.
-The second, which is related, is the extension of democratic challenges beyond the human.
-This is what the Indian eco-feminist activist Vandana Shiva has called: “earth democracy”: contemplating modes of organization that are always respectful of all the facets of our great earthly family.11
+Water circulation (surface, underground and atmospheric) operates through multiple cycles.
+Faced with the increase in floods and droughts, it seems that respect for these cycles is what must guide us now.
+How can we orient ourselves towards “water cycle policies?”10 The first answer is the recognition of the importance of these cycles within our institutions, as they sustain all the dynamics of life, and are disrupted by ecological upheaval.
+The second, closely related, is the extension of democratic relationships beyond the human.
+This is what the Indian eco-feminist activist Vandana Shiva has called “Earth democracy:” modes of organization that are respectful of all the facets of our great earthly family.11 What we desperately need are more-than-human commons, biocultural commons: that is, shared living environments within which human modes of organization allow all other nonhumans (and life cycles more broadly) to develop as freely as possible.

 2.2 Permaculture and the politics of the commons